North Dakota tribe says running out of options to stop pipeline

 But a few holdouts have remained, including some who braved temperatures of minus 9 Fahrenheit (minus 23 C) on Wednesday.

-(Additional reporting by Brendan Pierson and Tina Bellon in New York and Tom Ramstack in Washington)
+(Additional reporting by Brendan Pierson and Tina Bellon in New York and Tom Ramstack in Washington; Writing by Daniel Trotta; Editing by Matthew Lewis and Leslie Adler)